LymanSong/FP_GNN/README.md

-if you make use of the code/experiment in you work, please cite our paper.
+if you make use of the code/experiment in you work, please cite the paper.